 Women's Leadership & Media Project

-The Women's Leadership and Media Project (WLMP) is a training program for formerly incarcerated women and their community allies who seek to achieve criminal justice reform for women and their families.
+The Women's Leadership and Media Project (WLMP) is a training program for formerly incarcerated women who seek to achieve criminal justice reform.

 After extensive leadership training, WLMP graduates commit to public speaking engagements, take media interviews, and write policy and advocacy-driven pieces to raise awareness of criminal justice issues through the lens of those most affected by the system.